Home > City Departments > Finance Department > Special Service Areas

 - Why would Special Service Area increases not be consistent over the life of my payment?

-The amount required each year is equal to the interest and principal on the bonds are due plus administrative expenses less remaining funds in the Capitalized Interest Account and projected earnings.
+The amount required each year is equal to the interest and principal on the bonds are due plus administrative expenses less projected earnings.
 In addition, some homeowners have chosen to prepay the Special Service Area Tax, thereby reducing the total amount needed each year.
 However, the amount due will not exceed the maximum tax amount due for each area.

 For additional information on Special Service Areas please contact the United City of Yorkville at 630.553.4350 or David Taussig and Associates at 1.800.969.4382 for specific SSA questions.
 You can also click here to review the city's Special Tax Bond Policy.